AVI-DE/PersonalizedMovieTrailerWebsite/ReadMe.md

 Movie Trailer website project is required to design server-side code to store a list of your favorite movies, including box art imagery and a movie trailer URL.
 You will then serve this data as a web page allowing visitors to review their movies and watch the trailers.

-## Prerequisites Software's to be installed
+## Prerequisite Software's to be installed

 Git-Bash, Atom , Chrome or any browser